wp-plugins/woocommerce-facebook-share-like-button/readme.txt

 = If i want to use my own facebook application id, what should i do? =

 To update your facebook app id for the plugin, go to Admin left sidebar, menu 'FbShareLike Settings' under 'WoocCommerce' and update option there.
+(NOTE: This is not your facebook page URL)

 = If i want to change the default button position[bottom of product summary] to position after product title, what should i do? =